gl-inet/docs3.x/docs/setup/gl-s10/user_manual.md

 Click "Report interval", "Topic", "Bluetooth RSSI threshold filtering" to enter the relevant information configuration interface, fill in the configuration information and click the upper left corner to return to the previous page to save your settings.

-Click “MAC Filter”, “Complete Local Name Filter”, or “Manufacturer Specific Data Filter” at the bottom and enter the relevant information to activate the filter.
+Click “BLE MAC Filter”, “Complete Local Name Filter”, or “Manufacturer Specific Data Filter” at the bottom and enter the relevant information to activate the filter.

-If you purchased a gateway kit with the BLE Beacon, you also have the option to set MAC filtering rules for the beacon in the app by entering the MAC address information printed on the bottom of the beacon.
+If you purchased a gateway kit with the BLE Beacon, you also have the option to set BLE MAC filtering rules for the beacon in the app by entering the BLE MAC address information printed on the bottom of the beacon.

 Click "Add New Rule" or "Remove" to edit the filter settings and click "Done" on the upper right corner to save the settings.
 <center><img src="https://static.gl-inet.com/docs/en/3/setup/gl-s10/S10_Use_Manual_Pic/Pic18.png", width = 300></center>